lappd-daq/acdc-daq-revc/README.md

 - self trigger threshold, coincidence minimum number of channels, sign, detection mode, etc...
 - the validation window start and length
 ```
+3. Choose the acdc boards you want to set the settings for.
+Bits `31-24` each represent one of the 8 acdc board slots on the acc card.
+By entering an 8bit hex number from `0x00` to `0xFF` individual boards can be selected.
+If all boards shlould be set the same use `0xFF`, which is also the default.
+To set individual settings it is best to use `./bin/onlySetup` since its can be run repedetly without reading data.

-3. Set the calibration mode on/off (The calibration mode clones the signal input via on the SMA on ACC/ACDC to all available PSEC channels).
+4. Set the calibration mode on/off (The calibration mode clones the signal input via on the SMA on ACC/ACDC to all available PSEC channels).
 Only use this if there is nothing connected to the Samtec connector.

-4. Choose between raw output or calibrated output.
+5. Choose between raw output or calibrated output.
 ```bash
 raw on - outputs the channel data as a number between 0 and 4095 and an offset of around 1500 to 2000 (~600 mV) is visible for the baseline if not set before. raw off- outputs the channel data converted to mV and the baseline is actively corrected to 0.
 ```
-5. Choose between Oscope mode or save mode:
+6. Choose between Oscope mode or save mode:
 ```bash
 oscope mode - only one file is saved and overwritten constantly.
 This file is then plotted by gnuplot into five windows, each being one psec chip. save mode   - a specified number of waveforms will be saved on the computer as txt files.
 In addition Metadata files will be saved as well.